December 11, 2018

 A Gift that Helps Them Achieve Their Mission

-Fun fact: Early childhood staff are incredibly committed to their work.
+Fun fact: Early childhood staff is incredibly committed to their work.
 And that means that they are often pay for classroom materials and activities themselves.
 While it can seem self-serving to some families to share resources that can be used with their own children, many staff love having a chance to invest more into their profession!

 Here are a few ideas: